-InPs are an equipment industry owing datacenters, PMs, and networks, and long-term contract is more desirable for InPs than short-term contract due to (i) easiness of estimating longterm revenue, (ii) risk aversion of occurring idle resources, and (iii) reduction of operational cost for charging.
-Equipment industries need to accurately estimate the long-term revenue to efficiently invest in physical resources.
-For example, on timeshare resort selling dwelling unit in group purchase, developers of condominium try to confirm the revenue early by selling dwelling units instead of renting them to users.
-The cost of operating and managing physical resources is almost independent of actual usage, so it is desirable for equipment industries to improve the utilization of physical resources and avoid occurance of idle resources.
+InPs own datacenters that consist of PMs and networks.
+It is in their interest to establish long-term contracts with SPs due to the: (i) simplification in estimating revenue and (ii) their preference for high-utilization of existing resources.
+Equipment industries need to accurately estimate the longterm revenue to efficiently invest in physical resources.
+For example, in the case of timeshare resorts, condo developers attempt to maximize the number of units sold to guarantee revenue prior to offering untis for rent.
+The cost of operating and managing physical resources is almost independent of actual usage, so it is desirable for equipment industries to improve the utilization of physical resources and avoid occurance of idle resources, due to the sunk cost associated with resource acquisition.
 For example, by selling tickets through agencies, sponsors of events, e.g., music concerts, or airline companies try to avoid occurance of unsold seats.
-The operational cost such as updating the database of account information occurs at each contract, so it is desirable for equipment industries to lease equipment to same customers during a long term.
-For example, hotels and leasing companies often introduce a long-term discount to give incentive to users to make a contract in long term.
 Therefore, as charging model of VMs, RI is superior to ODI for InPs, and improving the ratio of RIs is important for InPs.
 In Amazon EC2, for example, by setting the average unit price of RI to about 60% in one-year contract and about 40% in three-years contract of that of ODI, Amazon gives motivation to users to select RIs [3].

 It is anticipated that SPs will obtain VMs by combining RIs and ODIs so that the total fee is minimized while VM provisioning is guaranteed.
-In other words, SPs obtain a fixed number of VMs on a long term by RIs, and SPs temporarily get VMs by ODIs when the VM demand exceeds the number of contracted RIs [2][12][21].
+In other words, SPs obtain a fixed number of VMs on a long term by RIs, and SPs temporarily get VMs by ODIs when the VM demand exceeds the number of contracted RIs [2][12][22].
 In this paper, we call the ratio of VMs provided by RIs among all the VMs provided from InPs as RI ratio.
 If SPs obtain RIs excessively, the number of unused RIs increases.
 Because the fee of RIs is independent of actual usage of RIs, SPs are motivated to suppress the number of RIs contracted.
 Therefore, by providing SPs a mechanism to utilize unused RIs, InPs can give SPs motivation to increase the amount of contracted RIs.
-Hence, in this paper, we propose to apply unused VMs of SPs with VM demand falling below the amount of contracted RIs to SPs with VM demand exceeding the amount of contracted RIs.
+Hence, in this paper, we propose to apply unused VMs of SPs with VM demand falling below the amount of contracted RIs to SPs with VM demand exceeding the amount of contracted RIs1.
 Through balancing the gap between the VM demand and the amount of contracted RIs among SPs, InPs can expect to improve the RI ratio.
 The contribution of this paper is summarized as follows.